projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

    .. figure:: images/windows_install_6.png
       :align: center

 #.
-Continue the installation.
+Continue with the installation.

    .. figure:: images/windows_install_7.png
       :align: center

 #.
-System will restart.
+The system will restart.

    .. figure:: images/windows_install_8.png
       :align: center

 #.
-Windows will restart several times and finally you are asked to configure your system.
+Windows will restart several times and then you will be asked to configure your system.

    .. figure:: images/windows_install_9.png
       :align: center

 #.
-Windows installation is complete after a few configuation steps, and you get to the Windows desktop.
+The Windows installation is complete after a few configuation steps, and you get to the Windows desktop.

    .. figure:: images/windows_install_10.png
       :align: center